chernolabs/forensIT/README.md

 library(pedprobr)
 ```

+In the provided code segment, several steps are taken to set up a simulation and visualization of a pedigree with marker information and quantitative phenotypes.

-First, a random seed value of 123457 is set using the line seed <- 123457.
-This ensures reproducibility of random processes in the following code.
-Next, the variable freqs is assigned the result of applying the getfreqs() function to the "Argentina" dataset and selecting the first 15 elements.
-The lapply() function is used to apply a custom function to each element of the resulting list, filtering out values that are not equal to zero.
-The variable pedName is assigned the value 'ped5Ensemble', specifying the name of the pedigree.
-Then, the variable fam is created as a linear pedigree with 2 founders using the linearPed() function.
+First, a random seed value of 123457 is set to ensure reproducibility of random processes in the code.

+Next, the variable freqs is assigned the first 15 elements of the result obtained by applying the getfreqs() function to the "Argentina" dataset.
+The lapply() function is used to filter out values that are not equal to zero.

+The variable pedName is set to 'ped5Ensemble', specifying the name of the pedigree.

+Then, a linear pedigree named fam is created with 2 founders using the linearPed() function.

 Additional individuals are added to the pedigree using the addChildren() function, specifying the father as 1 and the mother as 2.

-The setMarkers() function from the pedtools package is used to assign locus attributes to the pedigree, with the frequencies specified by the freqs variable.
-A simulated profile is generated using the profileSim() function, specifying the pedigree fam, generating 1 sample (N = 1), selecting individual ID 6, using 1 core for computation, and using the previously set random seed.
+The setMarkers() function from the pedtools package is used to assign locus attributes to the pedigree, using the frequencies specified in the freqs variable.

+A simulated profile is generated using the profileSim() function, with the fam pedigree, generating 1 sample (N = 1), selecting individual ID 6, using 1 core for computation, and using the previously set random seed.

 The variable QP is assigned the value 5, representing the Query person.

 Finally, a plot of the pedigree is generated using the plot() function, displaying markers 1 and 2, with hatching indicating typed members in the pedigree.
-This code segment sets up a simulation and visualization of a pedigree with marker information and quantitative phenotypes.

 ``` r